 Either blend it in or make it BOLD.

 While you can use the same finishing methods on tapestry and balanced weave – methods like hemstitch are done most often on functional work like towels, scarves, and table runners.
 This is because it is a visual technique that bleeds onto the front of your weaving.
 This may not lend itself well to your tapestry, especially if your tapestry is image based.
-For the purpose of this post, I will be showing you how to do hemstitch on a tapestry because I already had one!
-(Work smarter, not harder!)
-Also, it is very easy to see when on the surface of a tapestry.
-When it comes down to it, though, hemstitch on balanced weave and on tapestry are done the exact same way.
+The images in this post, though, will be demonstrating hemstitch on a tapestry.
+This actually makes it very easy to see due to the density of the weaving.
+When it comes down to it hemstitch on balanced weave and on tapestry are done the exact same way.

 So you can use it for tapestry if you want.